mongodb-js/mongodb-schema/README.md

 ## Schema Format

 The schema format is in JSON, and the shape resembles the shape of a superposition of all inferred documents.
-Each level of the schema (from the root level down into each nested sub-document) has annotations with special meta-variables, which by default start with a `$`.
-Examples of such annotations are `$count`, `$type`, etc.
+Each level of the schema (from the root level down into each nested sub-document) has annotations with special meta-variables, which by default start with a `#`.
+Examples of such annotations are `#count`, `#type`, etc. By default, the schema is then flattened at the end, to bring all nested keys to the root level (this option can be disabled with `{flat: false}`).
+Lastly, the schema contains a special key `__schema`, under which the schema version and the options to generate the schema are stored.

 ### Example